SabotagePerformanceAppraisals/fans-of-less/index.md

 In knowledge work, "dependencies" are not caused by immutable laws of physics.
-The perceived need to plan around them through multiple Sprints is a symptom of deeper organizational structure and policy flaws which should be directly addressed rather than institutionalized with the waterfall dependency management that masquerades as Agile scaling.
+The perceived need to plan around them through multiple Sprints is a symptom of organizational structure and policy flaws which should be directly addressed rather than institutionalized with the waterfall dependency management that masquerades as Agile scaling.

 Team self management implies a simplified, disintermediated organizational structure.
 Role-free teams coordinate directly with